-Because gluten free baking calls for a high quantity of starch, when converting gluten recipes to gluten free, note that additional liquid is usually needed because starches absorb more liquid than gluten flour.
-As you read below you’ll discover which starches to use for which purpose.
+When converting gluten recipes to gluten free, a high quantity of starch is usually needed to create a similar texture.
+Note that additional liquid is often needed because starches absorb more liquid than gluten flour.
+As you read below, you will discover which starches to use for which purpose.

 Potato starch is known to lighten gluten free baked goods and provides a bit of a chew.
 Though potato starch does help aid baked goods in rising, it provides less of a rise than tapioca starch.
 Potato starch is best used in combination with tapioca starch.
 However, if you are tapioca intolerant, cornstarch is the best substitute, and Bob’s Red Mill makes one that is non-GMO (not genetically modified).

 Note: Potato starch and potato flour are 2 separate ingredients.
-Starch is starch, chewy in texture.
+Starch is starch, chewy in texture, yet lighten baked goods.
 Flour is just that, though heavier than rice flour.

-Tapioca flour/starch is known to lighten, inflate, and aid in browning gluten free baked goods more than potato starch and cornstarch, and provides a bit of chew.
+Tapioca flour/starch is known for its unique characteristics to lighten, inflate, and aid in browning gluten free baked goods more than potato starch and cornstarch, and provides a more chewy texture.
 When used with yeast it speeds up the rising process and must be watched carefully.
 You never want to over-rise a bread for risk of it falling or caving in upon cooling.
 Cornstarch makes the best substitute for tapioca starch, though it lacks browning characteristics.
 It doesn’t rise as high as tapioca flour, but using a mixture of fava bean flour and cornstarch may be the best choice.

-Note: Tapioca flour and tapioca starch are the same thing, just labeled differently by some manufactures.
-It is also known more commonly by cassava, but also by yuca, aipim, mandioca, and boba.
+Note: Tapioca flour and tapioca starch are the same thing.
+They are just labeled differently by some manufactures.
+It is also known more commonly by tapioca flour, but also by cassava, yuca, aipim, mandioca, and boba.